 Part 1: The connection from individual premises to a water main or sewer.

-Part 3: The local bulk infrastructure, such as trunk mains and trunk sewers, water service reservoirs, waste water pumping systems and some SUDS.
+Part 3: The local bulk infrastructure, such as trunk mains and trunk sewers, water service reservoirs, wastewater pumping systems and some SUDS.

-Part 4: The strategic assets such as raw water intakes, water impounding reservoirs, raw water pumping stations and aqueducts, and water and waste water treatment works.
+Part 4: The strategic assets such as raw water intakes, water impounding reservoirs, raw water pumping stations and aqueducts, and water and wastewater treatment works.

 Advising the RCC agreement for your development site

-For further enquiries regarding:
+If you have any further enquiries regarding:

-- General RCC policy
+- General reasonable cost contribution policy

-- Non-Domestic RCC policy for Retail development
+- Non-Domestic reasonable cost contribution policy for Retail development